-Cam is Yunus Chair and Distinguished Professor of Health Economics, and from 2016-21, served as GCU’s Pro Vice-Chancellor Research.
-His interests include: eliciting patients’ and public preferences for health care; development of priority-setting frameworks for use in local health and social care settings; economic evaluation of innovations in clinical and public health practice; microfinance, social business and social enterprise as public health initiatives.
+Cam held the world's only Yunus Chair from 2010-2024, during which time (2016-21) he also served as GCU’s Pro Vice-Chancellor Research.
+He is also a Professor of Health Economics at Australian National University.
+Cam's interests include: eliciting patients’ and public preferences for health care; development of priority-setting frameworks for use in local health and social care settings; economic evaluation of innovations in clinical and public health practice; microfinance, social business and social enterprise as public health initiatives.

 Cam is involved in research projects relating to: